 How Well It Works

 Vitrectomy has been shown to greatly improve visual acuity in many people who have severe vitreous hemorrhage that has not cleared on its own.
-A vitrectomy can decrease the risk of severe bleeding in people who have begun to have bleeding into the vitreous gel.
-It can also reduce the risk of severe bleeding in people with growth of abnormal blood vessels in the iris.

 In general, surgery can restore some vision that is lost as a result of traction retinal detachment and may help prevent further detachment.
 But the results tend to be better when the detachment has not affected the center of the retina (macula) and the central vision it provides.